gorkem-cetin/balsa/README.md

 * :busts_in_silhouette: **Team management:** Balsa has 2-level user management role system where you can define admins or users, each having different permissions.
 * :zap: Keep track of changes in the activity stream
 * :speech_balloon: Discuss with your team using comments
+* :mag: Search in documents and preview all results in a simple manner

 ## Installation